OmarBoshra/SimpleStylingLibrary/README.md

   [1]: https://i.stack.imgur.com/dEvqD.gif

-Ever wondered if there was just simple lightweight and efficent font styling library for a quick text editor .Well you've come to the right place with just [BOLD ,ITALLIC ,UNDERLINE ,HIGHLIGHTING AND TEXTSIZE] this library has whats neccessary for a basic clean text formatting
+Ever wondered if there was just simple lightweight and efficent font styling library for a quick text editor .Well you've come to the right place with just [BOLD, ITALIC, UNDERLINE, HIGHLIGHT, INCREMENTAL_SIZE, FIXED_SIZE] this library has whats neccessary for a basic clean text formatting